readthedocs/readthedocs.org/docs/user/glossary.rst

       In terms of documentation,
-      GitOps is applicable for Read the Docs, as the configuration for building documentation is stored in ``.readthedocs.yaml``, and rules for publication of documentation can be :doc:`fully automated </automation-rules>`.
+      GitOps is applicable for Read the Docs, as the configuration for building documentation is stored in ``.readthedocs.yaml``, and rules for publication of documentation can be :doc:`automated </automation-rules>`.

    pre-defined build jobs
       Commands executed by Read the Docs when performing the build process.